elixir-lang/elixir-lang.github.com/getting-started/debugging.markdown

 `dbg` is the most common way to pry into code execution, but if you want to avoid printing debug information, you can use `IEx.pry/0` to set up a manual pry breakpoint.

-`dbg` calls requires us to change the code we intend to debug.
+`dbg` calls require us to change the code we intend to debug.
 Luckily IEx also provides a [`break!/2`](https://hexdocs.pm/iex/IEx.html#break!/2) function which allows you to set and manage breakpoints on any Elixir code without modifying its source:

 <script type="text/javascript" src="https://asciinema.org/a/0h3po0AmTcBAorc5GBNU97nrs.js" id="asciicast-0h3po0AmTcBAorc5GBNU97nrs" async></script><noscript><p><a href="https://asciinema.org/a/0h3po0AmTcBAorc5GBNU97nrs">See the example in asciinema</a></p></noscript>